John Ibrahim: Alleged links to organised crime

 Ibrahim has been labelled by the Australian news media as "Teflon John" and "The Teflon man of Kings Cross" as well as also being known as "The King of the Cross" due to his ability to avoid being convicted of illegal activities, despite widespread public suspicion.
 As a teenager, he was convicted of assault, but has not been found guilty of any crime since then.

 During the Wood Royal Commission, Ibrahim was identified by Counsel assisting the Commission, John Agius SC, as the new "lifeblood of the drugs industry of Kings Cross".
 During a 2004 trial, Ibrahim was identified as "the subject of 546 police intelligence reports in relation to his involvement in drugs, organised crime and association with outlaw motorcycle gangs".
-During 2001 and 2002, a police strikeforce Sombra gathered intelligence claiming that Ibrahim was allegedly extorting a number of bars and nightclubs in the Kings Cross and Darlinghurst area up to A$5,000 per week each, claiming a beneficial financial interest in club takings and allegedly applying standover tactics.
+During 2001 and 2002, a police strikeforce Sombra gathered intelligence claiming that Ibrahim was allegedly extorting a number of bars and nightclubs in the Kings Cross and Darlinghurst area up to $5,000 per week each, claiming a beneficial financial interest in club takings and allegedly applying standover tactics.
 It was reported that police investigations were allegedly compromised by officers from the New South Wales Crime Commission when Ibrahim was informed that his Dover Heights home was bugged.
 Ibrahim commenced legal action in the NSW Administrative Decisions Tribunal and sought access to the intelligence reports on him.
 His application was refused and police never charged Ibrahim for the alleged offences.
 Ibrahim was implicated in subsequent investigations during 2003 and 2004 by Task Force Gain from the NSW Crime Commission, targeting violent crime in southwest Sydney.

 In 2006, the NSW Crime Commission seized assets, including his Dover Heights home, on the balance of probabilities that Ibrahim had allegedly engaged in criminal activity.
-Subsequent orders were made in the Supreme Court that Ibrahim pay to the State A$150,000 without admission of guilt.
+Subsequent orders were made in the Supreme Court that Ibrahim pay to the State $150,000 without admission of guilt.
 On payment of the order, the Commission removed its restraining order over the assets.

-In 2017, some of his sons were having a holiday in Dubai, UAE and they were arrested for doing drugs.
-They were deported to Australia.